Gsparsh22/CS253-Library-Management-System/README.md

 3. To login:
    - Enter a user ID (e.g., "S1" for student, "F1" for faculty, "L1" for librarian)
    - Type "exit" to quit the program

+Further details on the functionality of the program can be found in Documentation.md